 03.02 Review of Licensee Control Systems for Identifying, Assessing, and Correcting Performance Deficiencies.

 a.
 The inspector should evaluate whether licensee evaluations into significant deficiencies are of a depth commensurate with the significance of the issue.
 Evaluations should ensure that the root and contributing causes of risk significant deficiencies are identified.
 Corrective actions should be taken to correct the immediate problems and to prevent recurrence.
-Include in the sample to be reviewed the evaluations associated with ”white or greater performance indicators and inspection findings that were not been previously inspected.
-Use the guidance contained in supplemental 95001 to help in evaluating the adequacy of the evaluations.
+Include in the sample to be reviewed the licensee’s evaluations associated with ”white” or greater performance indicators and inspection findings that were not been previously inspected.
+Use the guidance contained in supplemental IP 95001 to help in evaluating the adequacy of the licensee’s evaluations.

 To the extent possible, include in the sample licensee evaluations and assessments associated with programmatic performance issues and organization deficiencies, as well as those related to specific hardware issues.
-Consider the results of evaluation of licensee root causes performed during IP 71152“Problem Identification and Resolution.”
+Consider the results of NRC’s evaluation of licensee root causes performed during IP 71152, “Problem Identification and Resolution.”

 b.
 Line organization, quality assurance, and external audits and assessments should be reviewed to determine whether the licensee has demonstrated the capability to identify performance issues before they result in actual events of undesired consequence.
 The findings of these audits and assessments should be integrated with more quantitative performance metrics and compared to those findings identified during this and other NRC inspections.
 Management systems should be in place to process and act upon this performance data as appropriate.
-The inspector should evaluate support to the audit and assessment process, as evidenced by staffing of the quality organization, responsiveness to audit and assessment findings, and contributions of the quality organization to improvements in licensee activities.
+The inspector should evaluate licensee management’s support to the audit and assessment process, as evidenced by staffing of the quality organization, responsiveness to audit and assessment findings, and contributions of the quality organization to improvements in licensee activities.

-With regard to EP related activities, IP 71114.05, Correction of Emergency Preparedness Weaknesses contains guidance that may be useful in inspecting EP aspects of the PI&R program.
+With regard to EP related activities, IP 71114.05, “Correction of Emergency Preparedness Weaknesses,” contains guidance that may be useful in inspecting EP aspects of the PI&R program.

 c.
 Processes for authorizing modifications and allocating resources for completing work should give adequate consideration to safety (risk) and the need for abiding by regulatory requirements.
 The authorization and allocation processes should provide for a manageable maintenance backlog and prevent the need for multiple work-arounds that could increase the likelihood of an initiating event or complicate accident mitigation.